CodingMinds/world_simulator/Readme.md

 ## Default behaviour

-The system is initialized with three example environments which show all possible objects, expect other agents.
+The system is initialized with three example environments which show all possible objects, except other agents.

 To load your own environment connect to the control port (see Example usage) and use the commands 'world' and 'map' to load an existing